coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/KTH_Longterm_Labels/README.md

 ## Notes
   - This is an extension of the KTH Longterm dataset by semantic labels for Waypoint16.
 However, the point clouds are smaller, because only the RGB-D images for a single height were used.
   - The labels are available in form of image annotations that would have to be combined with the depth and color images to reconstruct a point cloud.
   - For each object, only one label image is available, even if the object appears in multiple images.
-Also, not all objects are labeled.
+Additionally, not all objects are labeled.
   - Alternatively, for each segmented object, a single point cloud is available.
 However, the object is also still present in the full point cloud.